guyduboi/mycode/README.md

 Python CLass
 # mycode (Project Title)

     I am taking a Python class offered by ALta3.
 The Object is to learn Python and Ansible.
+Below is a good template to follow

     ## Getting Started